I've been a Ham since 1978. I'm active on the HF bands only, from 160m up to 10m.

 Photo: Sunset behind the Windmill near the village Oost at the east coast of Texel

 Another PA/DL1EAL DXpedition to Texel Island (IOTA EU-038) is over.
 From May 04 until May 16, 2013 I was QRV on 10/15/20 and 40m with 100W transmit power and Fritzel GPA-404 vertical antenna.
 In total, I made 747 QSOs, 295 of which were run in the CQ-M contest.
 All of the log data have been uploaded to eQSL and LoTW.
 Thanks to everyone who responded to my weak signals, and I'm happy if I could provide a new IOTA point for you.
-Of course, we will return to this beautiful island in the North Sea, off the coast of The Netherlands, maybe in springtime next year.
+We will return to this beautiful island in the North Sea, off the coast of The Netherlands, from 20-Dec-2014 until 01-Jan-2015.
+I hope winter weather will not be too awkward to put up an antenna.
 I will keep you posted.

 QSL Policy for PA/DL1EAL:

 You may also simply request a QSL card, you don't need to send me yours (I'm not collecting cards for PA/DL1EAL).
 Just drop me an email with the QSO data, and I'll send a card for you via bureau.